PowerShell/Microsoft.PowerShell.Archive/rfc/RFCNNNN-Archive-Module-v2.md

 #### **Relative Path Structure Preservation**

-When valid paths are supplied to the `-Path` or `-LiteralPath` parameter, the relative structures of the paths are preserved as long as the paths are not rooted, and do not contain ..
+When valid paths are supplied to the `-Path` or `-LiteralPath` parameter, the relative structures of the paths are preserved as long as the paths are relative to the current working directory, and do not contain '..'.
-The paths must be relative to current working directory.
 When `-Path` is used, globbing is still performed.
+Relative path structure can be preserved even if the path contains wildcard characters.

 Example: `Compress-Archive -Path Documents\MyFile.txt -DestinationPath destination.zip`
 creates an archive with the structure: